Want to live in Europe? Money talks

 VILNIUS/AMATCIEMS (Reuters) - The dirt track that wends through a Lithuanian forest should, according to records, open onto a vibrant business hub with 99 firms under one roof.

-The reality is a deserted gray, two-storey building daubed with graffiti and surrounded by rubbish; the only sound, that of birdsong.
+The reality is a deserted grey, two-storey building daubed with graffiti and surrounded by rubbish; the only sound, that of birdsong.

 “The first time I saw this building ...
 I was shocked,” said Valentina Siliuk, an officer with Vilnius police, standing outside next to an abandoned rain-soaked sofa.
 “We’ve never been inside.
 It’s always been locked when we’ve come here.”